-Whether you are just starting with photography or are a pro, choosing a camera is a hard nut to crack.
-With so many options available on hand, we understand how hard it is to sift through the models and figure out what you need.
-So, to help you out a little, we have reviewed our top two favorite models, the Nikon d500 and d750, with a side-by-side comparison.
+Choosing a camera is hard to crack, whether you are just starting with photography or a pro.
+With so many options available, we understand how hard it is to sift through the models and figure out what you need.
+So, to help you a little, we have reviewed our top two favorite models, the Nikon d500 and d750, with a side-by-side comparison.

 Over the years, Nikon has built a reputable image in the market.
 With their top-tier technology and robust build, we can quickly narrow our search to just Nikon cameras.
-Nikon manufactures cameras in two different categories, the DX, and the FX format.
-Before we get into the review, let’s look at how these two categories differ from each other.
+Nikon manufactures cameras in two different categories, the DX and the FX format.
+Before the review, let’s look at how these two categories differ.

 - Before We Begin — Nikon’s DX And FX Formats